yanchuanbing/coinstore-openapi.github.io/source/en/index.html.md

  String key = Hex.toHexString(hash);
 ```

-2. Use signature function to calculate hash value for timestamp
+- Use signature function to calculate hash value for valid string

-> Note: X-CS-EXPIRES is a 13-bit timestamp, which needs to be divided by 30000 to obtain a class timestamp.
-It is calculated by signature function to obtain the function value as the key of step 3 (the value of variable key in step 3).
+> Note: The value of key is the hash value calculated in step 2.

 ```java
  hmacSha256.reset();